jovotech/jovo-framework/docs/basic-concepts/requests-responses/README.md

 # Requests and Responses

+> To view this page on the Jovo website, visit https://www.jovo.tech/docs/requests-responses

 Learn more about the general architecture and lifecycle of voice app requests and responses.

 * [Introduction to Voice Interactions](#introduction-to-voice-interactions)